This authoritative biography examines the life and times of the

-reign marked a revival of Egyptian military and economic power, as
+BC, but his reign marked a revival of Egyptian military and economic

-well as cultural and religious life.
-Seti was born the son of a
+power, as well as advances in cultural and religious life.
+Born the

-son, Ramesses the Great to rule in relative peace and stability for 69
+actions allowed his son, Ramesses the Great to rule in relative peace

-years, building on the legacy of his father.
+and stability for sixty-nine years, building on the legacy of his

 Les mer